GaetanLepage/phd-manuscript/sections/4_active_ssl/3_method/0_index.typ

 === Egocentric #acr("SSL") Maps

 At each step, a #doa map  $M_t$ is built from the #doa spectrum for the corresponding audio recording (line 9 in @algo:active_ssl:algo).
-The latter solely provides angular information.
+This spectrum solely provides angular information.
 At this stage, no distance knowledge has been gathered yet.
 The choice was made not explicitly to extract a set of detections from the spectrum but to preserve the raw 360-long vector.
 Generating the #doa map $M_t$ involves projecting this spectrum on the egocentric 2D space.
 All maps have a resolution of $p$ pixels and are thus represented by $p times p$ matrices.